-The corporate income tax (CIT) rate of legal entities, with the exemption of credit institutions, is as follows:
+For the tax year 2019 onwards, the CIT rate of legal entities, with the exemption of credit institutions, is reduced from 28% to 24%.

 The Greek tonnage tax regime model intends to tax shipping activity and applies to Greek or foreign ship-owning companies with vessels flying a Greek flag and foreign ship-owning companies with vessels flying a foreign flag that maintain a ship management company in Greece that is exclusively engaged in ship management activities.
 The Greek tonnage tax regime applies to vessels of ‘A’ and ‘B’ category that are either flying a Greek or foreign flag.
 In the case of vessels flying a foreign flag, the foreign ship-owning company should maintain a ship management office in Greece.
 Category ‘A' vessels include cargo vessels, tankers, steel hull vessels for dry or liquid cargo that fly to/between foreign ports, passenger vessels, drilling platforms, etc. Category ‘B' vessels include small boats and any other motor vessels not listed under category ‘A’.